 - Augmentative and Alternative Communication (AAC) and assistive technology.
 She completed her PhD investigating expressive voices for communication devices in 2013.

-Shannon holds both her ASHA certificate of clinical comptence (CCC-SLP) and is a registered member of the New Zealand Speech-language Therapists' Association (NZSTA).
-She is currently chair of the Assistive Technology Alliance of New Zealand board (ATANZ) and has previously served on the NZSTA board
+Shannon holds both her ASHA certificate of clinical competence (CCC-SLP) and is a registered member of the New Zealand Speech-language Therapists' Association (NZSTA).
+She is currently chair of the Assistive Technology Alliance of New Zealand board (ATANZ) and has served on the NZSTA board.